 Alzheimer’s Disease at a Glance

 Researchers have explored many complementary health approaches for preventing or slowing dementia, including Alzheimer’s disease.
-Currently, there is no strong evidence that any complementary health approach or diet can prevent cognitive impairment.
+Currently, there is no strong evidence that any complementary health approach can prevent cognitive impairment.

 What the Science Says